 Fenwick McKelvey, Director, is assistant professor of communication studies at Concordia University.
 His research examines algorithmic media—the intensification of software within communication infrastructure—with a focus on advanced Internet traffic management software and campaign management software.
 His writing has appeared in numerous journals, including Television and New Media, the International Journal of Communication, the European Journal of Cultural Studies, the Canadian Journal of Communication, Global Media Journal, and the Journal of Information Technology and Politics.
-He is coauthor of The Permanent Campaign: New Media, New Politics and his book Internet Daemons is currently under contract with the University of Minnesota Press.
+He is coauthor of The Permanent Campaign: New Media, New Politics, and his book Internet Daemons is forthcoming from the University of Minnesota Press in 2018.
 Read more on his website.

 Evan Light is assistant professor of communication and organizations at the School of Translation, Glendon College, York University in Toronto.
 A long-time community media and policy advocate, he has been involved in communication policy work for more than twenty years.
 His current research focuses on contemporary issues of privacy and surveillance.
 He is creator of the Snowden Archive-in-a-Box and a collaborator with the Snowden Digital Surveillance Archive.